Swetha1503/Decentralized-Lottery/README.md

 # Decentralized-Lottery
 A decentralized lottery system built upon Ethereum blockchain using Solidity.
-This has been integrated with Metamask wallet and is deployed on Sepolia Testnet.
+This system has been integrated with Metamask wallet and is deployed on Sepolia Testnet.

 This smart contract provides a secured lottery system.
 The contract works with a manager and participants.